Table of Contents

 Gambling Winnings

-Money you earn from gambling — including winnings from casinos, lotteries, raffles, and horse races — are all fully taxable.
-This applies not only to cash, but also to prizes like vacations and cars, which are taxed at their fair market value.
+Money earned from gambling, including winnings from casinos, lotteries, raffles, and horse races, is fully taxable.
+This applies to cash and to prizes such as vacations and cars, which are taxed at their fair market value.

 Debt Cancellation

-If you have a debt that is canceled or forgiven for less than the amount you were supposed to pay, then the amount of the canceled debt is subject to tax and you must report it on your tax return.
+If you have a debt canceled or forgiven for less than the amount you were required to pay, the canceled debt is taxable, and you must report it on your tax return.
+Starting in 2026, this includes the forgiven amount of certain federal student loans.
+There are exceptions: Public Service Loan Forgiveness, Teacher Loan Forgiveness, and Death and Disability Discharge are still tax-free.
+Debt payoff planning can help you resolve any outstanding debts you may have.

 How Earned vs. Unearned Income Affects Retirement Savings

-Retirement accounts, including 401(k)s, IRAs, and the Roth versions of both, provide tax advantages that help boost the amount that you are able to save.
+Retirement accounts, including 401(k)s, IRAs, and the Roth versions of both, provide tax advantages that help boost the amount that you can save.

 For example, 401(k) contributions are made with pre-tax dollars, which can then be invested in the account.
-The investments are then allowed to grow tax deferred until withdrawals are made in retirement, and then they are subject to income tax.
-Contributions to Roth accounts are made with after-tax dollars.
-These grow tax free, and withdrawals made in retirement are not subject to income tax.
+The investments are allowed to grow tax-deferred until withdrawals are made in retirement, at which point they become subject to income tax.
+In contrast, your contributions to Roth accounts are made with after-tax dollars.
+These increase tax-free, and withdrawals made in retirement are not subject to income tax.

-You must fund your retirement accounts with earned income.
-You cannot use unearned sources of income to make contributions.
+Retirement accounts can only be funded with earned income.
+You can’t use unearned sources of income to make contributions.

 There are certain exceptions to this rule.
 If you’re married and you file a joint return with your spouse and you don’t have taxable compensation, you may be able to contribute to an IRA as long as your spouse did have taxable compensation.